 - Evaluate the terrain to determine the proper and safe actions to perform the job.
 Only use accessories and attachments approved by the manufacturer. - Wear appropriate clothing including hard hat, safety glasses, long pants, safety shoes, and hearing protection.
 Long hair, loose clothing or jewelry may get tangled in moving parts. - Inspect the area where the equipment is to be used and remove all objects such as tools, building materials, and personal items which can be damaged by the machine. - Use extra care when handling fuels.
 They are flammable and vapors are explosive. - Use only an approved container - Never remove the fuel cap or add fuel with the engine running.
 Allow the engine to cool before refueling.
 Do not smoke.

-- Never refuel or drain the machine indoors. - Check that the operator's presence controls, safety switches, and shields are attached and functioning properly.
-Do not operate unless they are functioning properly.
+- Never refuel or drain the machine indoors. - Ensure that the shields are attached and functioning properly.

 Operation